drexlerd/Loki/README.md

 Loki also uses additional dependencies [GoogleBenchmark](https://github.com/google/benchmark), and [GoogleTest](https://github.com/google/googletest) which are used in the continuous integration framework.

-We provide a CMake project that takes care of downloading, building, and installing all dependencies.
+We provide a CMake Superbuild project that takes care of downloading, building, and installing all dependencies.

 ```console
 # Configure dependencies